 According to a recent EY study, if you’re one of the 45% of consumers planning to buy a new vehicle this year, there’s a roughly 50% chance you’re planning to buy an electric vehicle (EV)1, but whether you’re a potential buyer or not, the fact is that EVs are going to be an increasingly important part of the car market, with governments across the world setting ambitious EV adoption targets as part of their push to lower carbon emissions and mitigate climate change2.
-START aims to be part of this global effort, utilising blockchain technology to entrench sustainability throughout the vehicle manufacturing supply chain.
+START aims to be part of the global effort to entrench sustainability throughout the vehicle manufacturing supply chain.

 Given their increasing prominence and availability, here’s what you need to know about EVs.